-A long drive brings us to a world of glaciers, ice and icebergs.
-We travel to Jökulsárlón glacial lagoon filled with floating icebergs.
-We explore this extraordinary site and perhaps see some seals swimming in the arctic waters.
-You can walk on the black sandy beach where large icebergs get stranded.
-The Vatnajökull National Park is about 12,000 square kilometers and it is the largest National Park in Europe.
-In this area we find Iceland’s highest mountains, an alpine environment and Europe's largest glacier.
+A long drive brings us to a world of glaciers, ice, and icebergs.
+We travel to Vatnajökull, Europe’s largest national park and glacier and to Jökulsárlón glacial lagoon which is filled with floating icebergs.
+You can walk on the black sandy beach, the so-called Diamond Beach, where large icebergs get stranded.
 Tonight you can enjoy a movie presentation about Northern Lights as a part of the Northern Lights educational program.
 Be careful not to go to bed too soon in this remote and quiet location, or you may just miss out one more chance of seeing the Northern Lights shimmering and dancing across the night sky.
-We stay for one night at Fosshotel Núpar in the Vatnajökull region.

-Your Iceland tour ends today.
-Individual transfer by Flybus airport shuttle from your guesthouse accommodation in Reykjavík to Keflavík Airport.
+Individual transfer by Flybus shuttle from your accommodation in Reykjavik to Keflavik airport (B)